 Always on Duty: Webb did his best to avert this.
 It is made clear that our main characters are one team out of many working one shift out of many and that just as much happens off-camera as on.
-In the episode "D. H. Q. — Night School", however, Friday flat out states "I'm a police officer, I have to be on duty 24 hours of the day".
-Also subverted slighty in episodes in which one of the partners invites the other for dinner and neighbors come out of the woodwork, looking for help.
+In the episode "D. H. Q. — Night School", however, Friday flat out states "I'm a police officer, I have to be on duty 24 hours of the day"note Which is partially true.
+Cops are expected to intervene in a crime even if they're technically off the clock..
+Also subverted slightly in episodes in which one of the partners invites the other for dinner and neighbors come out of the woodwork, looking for help.

 The 1967 series was quite fond of this as Joe Friday has had his fair share of long-winded lectures about the moral of the episode.
 In "The Interrogation," a policeman (Kent McCord, pre-Adam-12) is accused of robbing a liquor store.
 He says that whether or not he's found guilty he'll leave the force.
 Friday gives him an epicthree-minute rant about how tough police officers have it.